 Capstone engineering experience.
 Each student is required to conduct an approved project with appropriate engineering research, analysis and design content.
 The scope of the project covers the project life cycle from proposal to final oral and written reports, over the course of three quarters.
 Each student is required to attend Autumn, Winter, and Spring quarters irrespective of the quarters in which enrollment in Seminar occurs.
+Must be taken in sequence, and students must receive a grade of C- or higher before they can proceed to the next class in the sequence.
 Prerequisites: senior standing in engineering, ENGR 396, and ENGR 397.
+(Course fees apply.)